Raise the Bar: The Absolute Best Boat Davit Systems

 A sling davit is a fairly simple system.
 It basically consists of a mesh-like structure (a sling, of sorts) that goes across the bottom of the boat and holds it at an angle off the swim platform.
-It can easily be taken with you or stored in a dock box when you leave.
+It can easily be taken with you or stored in a dock box with water toys, dock lines, buoys, gear and cleaning products when you leave.

 The Absolute Best Boat Davit Systems

 C-Level Dinghy Lift XL for Rigid Inflatable BoatCheck price on Amazon